-As we’re rapidly approaching the end of the year, it’s a great time to look ahead at where we’re going and the marketing trends we’re likely to see more of in 2021.
-I’ve already touched on how we can expect marketing to evolve on a strategic level, and in this article, I’ll be looking in more detail at some of the specific trends to look out for.
+The end of the year is a great time to look at digital marketing trends we’ll likely see in 2022.
+I’ve already touched on how we can expect marketing to evolve strategically.
+In this article, I’ll be looking in more detail at specific trends to look out for.

 To make a solid plan for the short term, it’s important to keep an eye on where you’re heading in the long term.
-Nobody can say with 100% certainty what the future of marketing will look like, but industry professionals can offer useful insights and predictions into some of the possibilities that might be available in the coming years.
+Nobody can say with 100% certainty what the future of marketing will look like, but industry professionals can offer useful insights and predictions into some of the possibilities.

-For example, nobody could have predicted how 2020 would change the face of marketing.
-Those who meticulously planned out their marketing activities based on what they knew at the start of the year found themselves needing to scrap their plan and start from scratch.
+Nobody could have predicted how 2020 would change the face of marketing.
+Those who meticulously planned out their marketing activities based on what they knew at the start of that year found themselves needing to scrap their plan and start from scratch.

 - The marketing trends that will dominate in the next 12 months will include Customer Experience, Employee Engagement, and Content Visualization.